vamoirid/Computer-Architecture/Lab_2/README.md

 **CPI**: 1.679650

 If we take a closer look at the results of the _bzip_ benchmark we can see that L1 I-Cache has a very low Miss Rate and also **5 times less** acceses compared to L1 D-Cache, which make us give a lot more attention to L1 D-Cache rather than to L1 I-Cache.
 Moreover, L1 D-Cache except for the high number in accesses has also a Miss Rate which is almost 1.5%.
 This amount of Miss Rate equals to more than 750,000 misses in L1 D-Cache which surely causes the CPU to slow down.
 Furthermore, L2 Cache has a Miss Rate of approximately 28% which corresponds to more than 200,000 misses in L2 cache which considerably slower than L1 Caches and so the miss penalty is a lot higher.

-The results of the above proposed changes in parameters are:
+The corresponding results are below:

 | Cache Line Size 64 Bytes | Cache Line Size 128 Bytes |
 |:------------------------:|:-------------------------:|